Skulls23/the-morrigan/README.md

 <!--.exe TBA-->

 ## Support
-As a student project, their will be no support.
+As a student project, there will be no support.

 ## Authors and acknowledgment
 - Full members :